SimonDouglas-bit/Text-Mining-and-SVC/README.md

 true positive, true negative, false positive, and false negative.
 The accuracy of this model is found to be 98%.
 The challenges associated with this model includes:
-i.
-Choosing the right kernel is not easy.
-The wrong kernel results to poor performance of the model. ii.
-SVM/SVC perform poorly in imbalanced data.
+1. Choosing the right kernel is not easy.
+The wrong kernel results to poor performance of the model.
+2. SVM/SVC perform poorly in imbalanced data.
 The hyperplane may be skewed to the minority class when imbalanced data is used for training the model.
-Datapoints at the decision boundary of the hyperplane have a higher chance of being classified as negative. iii.
-The model is not suitable for large datasets as the complexity of SVM algorithm in training is highly dependent on the size of the dataset.
+Datapoints at the decision boundary of the hyperplane have a higher chance of being classified as negative.
+3. The model is not suitable for large datasets as the complexity of SVM algorithm in training is highly dependent on the size of the dataset.
 The larger the dataset, the more time used in training and using the model.
-If the dataset is too large, it may become infeasible due to computational cost. iv.
-The hyperplane produced by SVM and kernels is hard to understand by human users.v.
+If the dataset is too large, it may become infeasible due to computational cost.
+4. The hyperplane produced by SVM and kernels is hard to understand by human users.v.
 SVM only works in a real-valued space.
 A categorical attribute has to be converted from categorical values to numeric attributes.